-An AML/CTF programme generally comprises a Part A and a Part B. The primary purpose of Part A of an AML/CTF programme is to identify, mitigate and manage the ML/TF risk arising from the provision of a designated service by a reporting entity.
+An AML/CTF programme comprises a Part A and Part B, excluding special programmes, which comprise a Part B only.

+The primary purpose of Part A of an AML/CTF programme is to identify, mitigate and manage the ML/TF risk arising from the provision of a designated service by a reporting entity.
 It includes:

-- a ML/TF financing risk assessment, which must be periodically reviewed; - · approval and ongoing oversight by boards and senior management; - · appointment of a compliance officer; - · regular independent review of Part A; - · a due diligence programme for employees; - · a risk awareness training programme for employees; - · procedures to respond to and apply AUSTRAC feedback; - systems and controls to ensure compliance with reporting obligations; and - ongoing customer due diligence procedures.
+- an ML/TF financing risk assessment, which must be periodically reviewed and updated; - · approval and ongoing oversight by boards and senior management; - appointment of a compliance officer; - regular independent review of Part A; - a due diligence programme for employees; - a risk awareness training programme for employees; - procedures to respond to and apply AUSTRAC feedback; - systems and controls to ensure compliance with reporting obligations; and - ongoing customer due diligence procedures.